Best Construction Collaboration & Project Management Software Tools

 Advantages:

-- A great centralized data storage for drawings, reports, schedules, RFIs, etc.
+- Great centralized data storage for drawings, reports, schedules, RFIs, etc.

-- A wealth of capabilities for different professions and purposes
+- Wealth of capabilities for different professions and purposes

 - Extremely useful in terms of collaborative capabilities

-- A web-based nature means greatly improved accessibility from practically anywhere in the world
+- Web-based nature means greatly improved accessibility from practically anywhere in the world

 Shortcomings:

-- Reliance on a web-based platform as the main distribution method could lead to complete paralysis of all work operations if Autodesk servers are down for some reason
+- Reliance on a web-based platform as the main distribution method may lead to the complete paralysis of all work operations if Autodesk servers are down for some reason

-- The inability to create a project template from scratch, it is only possible to duplicate or modify the existing one
+- It is impossible to create project templates from scratch.
+It is possible only to duplicate or modify existing templates

 - A lot of focus on Autodesk’s internal formats and solutions, with little to no compatibility with other software or platforms

-- Update frequency can be an issue for companies that are used to a slower update schedule with no compatibility issues
+- Update frequency may be an issue for companies that are used to a slower update schedule with no compatibility issues

 Pricing:

-- Autodesk Construction Cloud is a collection of a multitude of different products, with each product having its own price that can only be learned by requesting a quote from Autodesk.
+- Autodesk Construction Cloud is a collection of a multitude of different products, with each product requiring a quotation from Autodesk.

 Customer reviews: